AntonovAlexander/activecore/README.md

 ![pic_test](kernelip/__img/kernelip_model.png)

-Aligned to the strategy of e.g. RISC-V project that standardises open (or provides a baseline for) RISC CPU architecture, ActiveCore endeavours to propose open reference implementations of common microarchitectures (decoupled from certain architecture).
+Aligned to the strategy of e.g. RISC-V project that standardises open (or provides a baseline for) RISC CPU architecture, ActiveCore endeavours to propose open reference implementations of common microarchitectural mechanisms (decoupled from certain architecture).

 ### Project structure